 9) Hire Smart

-When you’re assembling your team, make sure you have the right players.
-Not everyone is cut out to work virtually.
-Fewer still can work effectively on a virtual team.
-You may need to be even more intentional when hiring virtual workers than onsite employees, because you won’t be able to manage them on a daily basis.
+When you’re assembling your team, make sure you put the right people in the right positions.
+Not everyone is cut out to work virtually, and that’s okay!
+You may need to be even more intentional when hiring virtual workers than onsite employees—make your expectations clear up-front, and ask them to share their concerns.

 10) Keep Improving!

 Most importantly, keep an eye out for opportunities to do things better.
 There’s always going to be room for improvement.
-Keep asking your team what’s working and what isn’t working.
+Keep asking your team what’s working and what isn’t working, and make it easy to answer honestly.
 Be agile enough to make changes, but stable enough to maintain consistency.

 Bonus: Use Traction Tools!

-If your company is running EOS, Traction Tools is a great option for virtual teams.
-We’ve built the software to help remote teams get the most out of EOS.
-And our customers agree: Lisa Manning Earley, Owner of Earley Information Science, said, “Our leadership team is virtual across North America….When we heard about Traction Tools we became early adopters and were immediately thrilled by how it improved our meetings – completely transformational!”
+If you’re looking to get even more out of EOS®, Traction Tools is a great option for virtual teams.
+Lisa Manning Earley, Owner of Earley Information Science and a Traction Tools user, said, “Our leadership team is virtual across North America….When we heard about Traction Tools we became early adopters and were immediately thrilled by how it improved our meetings – completely transformational!”